Kong/charts/charts/kong/README.md

 - Kubernetes 1.12+
 - PV provisioner support in the underlying infrastructure if persistence is needed for Kong datastore.

+## Important: Helm 2 vs Helm 3

+Custom Resource Definitions (CRDs) are handled differently in Helm 2 vs Helm 3.
+In short:

+#### Helm 2
+If you want CRDs to be installed, make sure `ingressController.installCRDs` is set to `true` (either in your values.yaml or passing `--set ingressController.installCRDs=false` at the command line).

+#### Helm 3
+Make sure `ingressController.installCRDs` is set to `false` (either in your values.yaml or passing `--set ingressController.installCRDs=false` at the command line).
+If you do not, the helm chart will not install correctly.

+Use `--skip-crds` with `helm install` if you want to skip CRD creation.

 ## Install